sathomas/jsDataV.is/src/text/ch2/03-tracking-values.md

 });
 ```

 To iterate through the array of regions we use the jQuery `.each()` function.
-That function accepts two parameters, an array of objects (`exports`) and a function.
+That function accepts two parameters: an array of objects (`exports`) and a function.
 It iterates through the array one object at a time, calling the function with the individual object (`region`) and its index (`idx`) as parameters.

 ### Step 2: Prepare the Data

 We'll see how to get data directly from the World Bank's web service in the next section, but for now we'll keep things simple again and assume we have the data downloaded and formatted for JavaScript already.
-(Once again, only excerpts are shown below.
+(Once again, only excerpts are shown here.
 The book's source code includes the full data set.)

 ``` {.javascript .numberLines}
 var exports = [